Iwaki-Minato Station: Lines

 Iwaki-Minato Station is served by the Uetsu Main Line, and is located 250.2 km from the terminus of the line at Niitsu Station.

 Station layout

 The station has one side platform serving a single bi-directional track.
-The station is staffed.
+The station is unstaffed.

 History

 Iwaki-Minato Station opened on December 1, 2001.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 101 passengers daily (boarding passengers only).